Looking for Resources?

 Check out our collection of resources to support you in teaching students at key stage 3.

 CAS Tenderfoot is a collection of unplugged activities with a focus on key stage 3 that covers essential concepts of computer science.
-This resource include activities to support coding, data representation, theoretical computers and modelling exercises.
+This resource includes activities to support coding, data representation, theoretical computers and modelling exercises.

 Here is a selection of trusted organisations who will also support you in teaching computing at key stage 3: